 We strive to maintain a sustainable gross margin, aimed at achieving a healthy balance between maximizing returns to shareholders and offering a compelling value to our customers.
 The gross margin varies on a quarterly basis as a result of fluctuations in product margins, product mix and/or fluctuations in logistics and transportation costs, among other factors.
-We target to refresh approximately 35% to 40% of our offering on an annual basis.
-However, the actual percentage was lower in Fiscal 2023 as a result of consequential effects of the COVID pandemic, including travel restrictions, supply chain disruptions, and a general reduction in product innovation and diversification in global manufacturing.
+Our current target is to refresh approximately 25% to 30% of our offering on an annual basis.